Ferrous metallurgy: Iron smelting and the Iron Age

+In pre-Roman Britain, iron smelting was certainly firmly established during the Middle Iron Age in Yorkshire and may be linked to the Arras culture.
+The large-scale, communal nature of the smelting at Thornton suggests it supported the significant demand for iron tools and funerary goods required by these communities.

 Ancient Near East

 Mining areas of the ancient Middle East.
 Boxes colors: arsenic in brown, copper in red (the important mines of the Arabah, Timna and Feynan, are missing from the map), tin in grey, iron in reddish brown, gold in yellow, silver in white and lead in black.
 The yellow area stands for arsenic bronze, while grey area stands for tin bronze.

 About 1500 BC, increasing numbers of non-meteoritic, smelted iron objects appeared in Mesopotamia, Anatolia and Egypt.
 Nineteen meteoric iron objects were found in the tomb of Egyptian ruler Tutankhamun, who died in 1323 BC, including an iron dagger with a golden hilt, an Eye of Horus, the mummy's head-stand and sixteen models of an artisan's tools.
 An Ancient Egyptian sword bearing the name of pharaoh Merneptah as well as a battle axe with an iron blade and gold-decorated bronze shaft were both found in the excavation of Ugarit.

 Although iron objects dating from the Bronze Age have been found across the Eastern Mediterranean, bronzework appears to have greatly predominated during this period.
 As the technology spread, iron came to replace bronze as the dominant metal used for tools and weapons across the Eastern Mediterranean (the Levant, Cyprus, Greece, Crete, Anatolia and Egypt).

 Iron was originally smelted in bloomeries, furnaces where bellows were used to force air through a pile of iron ore and burning charcoal.
 The carbon monoxide produced by the charcoal reduced the iron oxide from the ore to metallic iron.
 The bloomery, however, was not hot enough to melt the iron, so the metal collected in the bottom of the furnace as a spongy mass, or bloom.
 Workers then repeatedly beat and folded it to force out the molten slag.
 This laborious, time-consuming process produced wrought iron, a malleable but fairly soft alloy.

 Concurrent with the transition from bronze to iron was the discovery of carburization, the process of adding carbon to wrought iron.
 While the iron bloom contained some carbon, the subsequent hot-working oxidized most of it.
 Smiths in the Middle East discovered that wrought iron could be turned into a much harder product by heating the finished piece in a bed of charcoal, and then quenching it in water or oil.
 This procedure turned the outer layers of the piece into steel, an alloy of iron and iron carbides, with an inner core of less brittle iron.